 While the cover for the seat can easily be removed using velcro tabs on the back, the shield is spot-clean only.
 After a few days of use, there was some dirt or dust on the cover and it brushed off easily, leading me to believe that spot cleaning would likely be sufficient for cleaning most of the time.

-Overall, our models and I all liked the World Plus.
-Our 4.5 year old model prefers to be able to buckle herself into a seat, and chose to go back to using a 5-point harness because she felt it was more familiar and comfortable.
+Our models and I all liked the World Plus.
+Our 4.5 year old model prefers to be able to buckle herself into a seat, and chose to go back to using a 5 point harness because she felt it was more familiar and comfortable.
 Our 6.5 year old, however, enjoys using the car seat as a belt positioning booster, and now uses it as his everyday seat.

-Are you interested in the Kiddy World Plus?
-What about a Kiddy Cruiserfix Pro?
-Kiddy has partnered with CSFTL for a giveaway!
-You could win a Cruiserfix Pro or a World Plus car seat.
-Which one would you choose?
 While Kiddy generously provided a World Plus for this review, the comments and opinions above are my own.
-Always read your vehicle and restraint manuals when installing and using a child restraint, and, when in doubt, seek help from your friendly local CPST. a Rafflecopter giveaway
+Always read your vehicle and restraint manuals when installing and using a child restraint, and, when in doubt, seek help from your friendly local CPST.